rob-blackbourn/JetBlack.Caching/README.md

 ## Circular Buffer in C#

 A circular buffer is buffer of fixed length.
 When the buffer is full, subsequent writes wrap, overwriting previous values.
 It is useful when you are only interested in the most recent values.

 ### Design Goal

 This is a circular buffer I needed as a component for a caching layer.
 It is largely a blatant ripoff of the many implementations previously published on the web, with a few changes which might prove useful to those with similar objectives.

-My first specific requirement was to model the structure as a queue, so the primary interaction is Enqueue and Dequeue.
-As my caching layer has an in memory cache and a persistent cache, I needed the Enqueue to return the overwritten value (if there was one).
+My first specific requirement was to model the structure as a queue, so the primary interaction is `Enqueue` and `Dequeue`.
+As my caching layer has an in memory cache and a persistent cache, I needed the `Enqueue` to return the overwritten value (if there was one).
 Lastly I needed to be able to arbitrarily move things around in the queue, so I could control the order and contents.

 ### The Interface

 All the obvious candidates are in the interface.
 You can see the queue style interaction.
-Also note the enqueue returns the overwritten value if one exists (otherwise it will be default(T)).
-The indexer methods, IndexOf, InsertAt, and RemoveAt provide the mechanism to manipulate the queue directly.
+Also note the enqueue returns the overwritten value if one exists (otherwise it will be `default(T)`).
+The indexer methods, `IndexOf`, `InsertAt`, and `RemoveAt` provide the mechanism to manipulate the queue directly.

 I could have provided item lookups by value rather than index, but these would have still required the indexing operators and I wanted to keep the class small.
-It should be clear how a derived class, (possibly implementing IList<T>) could be simply implemented.
+It should be clear how a derived class, (possibly implementing `IList<T>`) could be trivially implemented.

 ```cs
 using System.Collections.Generic;